SAP-samples/abap-exercises-codejam/README.md

-# CodeJam - SAP Cloud Platform, ABAP Environment & ABAP RESTful Programming Model
+# CodeJam - SAP Cloud Platform, ABAP Environment & ABAP RESTful Application Programming Model

 ## Description

-This repository contains the material for the CodeJam on SAP Cloud Platform, ABAP Environment & ABAP RESTful Programming Model.
+This repository contains the material for the CodeJam on SAP Cloud Platform, ABAP Environment & ABAP RESTful Application Programming Model.
 Prerequisites and recommendations for this CodeJam are documented in the [prerequisites](prerequisites.md) file.

 ### CodeJam overview

-This CodeJam introduces attendees to the SAP Cloud Platform, ABAP Environment, aka Steampunk and the ABAP RESTful Programming Model.
+This CodeJam introduces attendees to the SAP Cloud Platform, ABAP Environment, aka Steampunk and the ABAP RESTful Application Programming Model.
 Developers can leverage the unmanaged scenario for extending existing applications and consuming existing ABAP resources.
 For brand new applications, developers can leverage the managed senario for building their application from the ground up.

 ### Material organization